-- 1.1 Cabinet, as the body charged with the executive management of the council's budget recommends approval of the accounts by the Audit Committee whose terms of reference include approval of the annual statement of accounts. - 1.2 The Statement of Accounts needs to be certified by the Chief Finance Officer by 30 June each year.
+- 1.1 The terms of reference of this committee include approval of the Statement of Accounts.
+In the first instance they are presented to Cabinet, as the body charged with the executive management of the council's budget, to make comment and recommend approval by the Audit Committee. - 1.2 The Statement of Accounts needs to be certified by the Chief Finance Officer by 30 June each year.
 Over the weekend Barnett Waddingham, the Council's pension fund actuaries, submitted a revised valuation of the pension fund resulting in a favourable movement of some £4 million.
 The principal financial statements and accompanying notes have been updated to reflect this change.
 This report needs to be considered as a matter of urgency to ensure Members are advised of the latest position, ahead of the submission of the audited accounts in September 2011.